 This serious wildlife crime merited a serious response, and this is what transpired.
 Thirty agents of the Junta de Andalucía and the Nature Protection Service (Seprona) of the Civil Guard, alongside several dogs and even a helicopter, scoured the scene to investigate the incident.
 The first inquiries suggest that these three birds — two females and a male —died of poisoning.
 However, authorities sent their remains to a laboratory in Malaga to confirm the cause of death

-During the investigation, the agents removed the poison from the entire area to prevent more mortality and collected crucial evidence to strengthen the line of investigation.
+During the investigation, the agents removed the possible poison baits from the entire area to prevent more mortality and collected crucial evidence to strengthen the line of investigation.
 Thanks to their incredible work, they have already identified a possible suspect.